 Burke Mountain has roughly five distinct lifestyle zones (Village, Lower Burke / Smiling Creek, Upper Burke / Partington Creek, Highland / Heights, and the Pre-Sale Frontier).
 Which zone fits depends on budget, school catchment, and how much commute matters.
 The zone-by-zone breakdown is in the lifestyle-zones section above, with the full map and zone-vs-zone deep dive at Burke Mountain Map & Area Guide.

 Burke Mountain is part of School District 43 (SD43 Coquitlam).
-Elementary catchments include Smiling Creek, Leigh, Coast Salish, and Hazel Trembath.
-Middle school is Hillcrest Middle.
-Secondary is Pinetree Secondary.
+The current catchment ladder is Leigh, Smiling Creek and Coast Salish at the K–5 level, Minnekhada Middle for grades 6–8, and Terry Fox Secondary for grades 9–12.
+The combined Burke Mountain Middle Secondary School is under construction with a planned Fall 2027 opening, which will change the middle and secondary picture for some addresses.
 French immersion options exist in nearby catchments.
 Catchment lines shift street-by-street — the full catchment-by-address guide is at Burke Mountain Schools Guide.

 Yes — Burke Mountain is part of an active Wesbild-led master plan with ongoing pre-construction and pre-sale releases from Mosaic, Polygon, Adera, Morningstar, Foxridge, Townline, and others.
 Pre-sale options change monthly.
 Current pre-sale and pre-construction map at Burke Mountain Pre-Sale Homes and Burke Mountain Developments.